Going All the Way: Soundtrack

+Reception

+Box office

+The film – which received a limited theatrical release, peaking with 17 theatres – grossed $113,069 at the domestic box office.

-Critical reception
+Critical response

 Stephen Holden of The New York Times did not care for the film, especially Pellington's direction:

 "When a filmmaker feels compelled to pump up a story through caricature and expressionistic visual tricks, it's usually a sign of distrust in the inherent drama of the material.
 In Going All the Way, a flashy movie adaptation of Dan Wakefield's popular 1970 novel about growing up in the heartland in the repressed 1950s, Mark Pellington, a director from the world of music video, has inflated a realistic memoir into a garish, hyperkinetic social satire."

 Roger Ebert of The Chicago Sun-Times gave the film 3 out of 4 stars, and called it "a deeper, cleverer film than it first seems.
 Much of its strength depends on the imploding performance of Jeremy Davies."

-Rotten Tomatoes gives the film a rating of 65% from 23 reviews.
-The consensus summarizes: "Its themes may feel overly familiar, but Going All the Way is set apart from other period coming-of-age films by the strength of its performances."
+Awards and recognition

+Going All the Way was nominated for two awards at the 1997 Sundance Film Festival, winning a "Special Recognition" for production designer Thérèse DePrez.